Ruse

 Table Chart PROFILE FAQ

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Ruse has experienced around 2 dwellings receiving development approval each year.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Ruse has experienced around 2 dwellings receiving development approval each year.
 Over the past 5 financial years, between FY-21 and FY-25, an estimated 14 homes were approved, with 1 so far in FY-26.
-On average, for each dwelling built over these years, approximately 3.7 people moved to the area.
+Despite population decline over recent years, housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.

 Frequently Asked Questions - Development